ehealthsuisse/EPR-by-example/files/RegistryStoredQuery.md

 **[Annex 3](https://www.bag.admin.ch/dam/bag/de/dokumente/nat-gesundheitsstrategien/strategie-ehealth/gesetzgebung-elektronisches-patientendossier/dokumente/04-epdv-edi-anhang-3-de.pdf.download.pdf/04_EPDV-EDI%20Anhang%203_DE.pdf)** of
 the ordinances of the Swiss electronic patient dossier.

 A request message is quite lengthy.
-A listing with abbrevations used in the step by step interpretation below is found **[here](../samples/ITI-18_response.xml)**.
+A listing with abrevations used in the step by step interpretation below is found **[here](../samples/ITI-18_response.xml)**.
 The raw version of the message may be found **[here](../samples/ITI-18_response_raw.xml)**.